go101/immutable-value-proposal/README.md

 Please read the last section of this proposal for incompatible cases.

 In fact, we can use the old `const` keyword to replace the `fixed` keyword to make this prorposal Go 1 compatible.
-However, personally I think, for this specified proposal, the readibitly of `const` is not good as `fixed`.
+However, personally I think, for this specified proposal, the readibitly of `const` is not good as `fixed`, though I feel `T.const` is also acceptable.

 To avoid syntax design complexity, the new proposal doesn't support declaring function parameters and results with property `{self_modifiable: false}` (see below).